中文官网1688 店铺

 The short answer is no. Finding a reliable Keyence safety light curtain alternative or a direct Sick equivalent sensor is easier — and much more affordable — than you might think, provided you know exactly which technical specs to look for.

-As a leading Chinese safety sensor manufacturer, DAIDISIKE operates differently.
+As a Chinese safety sensor manufacturer, DAIDISIKE operates a different channel.
 We own the factory, assemble the optical arrays, and ship directly to our industrial clients.
-You get the exact same level of optical precision and fail-safe logic, but you are only paying for the hardware — not the hype.
+You get a comparable level of optical precision and fail-safe logic through a factory-direct supply chain.

 Head-to-Head: Matching the Specs That Matter